 1. Diagnosis

-I watch your match or practice footage and identify:
+I watch your video and identify:

-• What’s already working well
+- What’s already working well

-• What’s holding you back
+- What’s holding you back

-• Which changes would give you the biggest improvement first
+- Which changes would give you the biggest improvement first

 2. Prescription